-4.3.4.
-Analyse the results of each type of test, applying criteria of Annex 7, in order to verify and ensure the stability of the product characteristics making allowance for variation of an industrial production;
+5.3.4.
+Analyse the results of each type of test, applying criteria of Annex 8, in order to verify and ensure the stability of the product characteristics making allowance for variation of an industrial production;

-4.3.5.
-Ensure that for each type of filament light source, at least the tests prescribed in Annex 6 to this Regulation are carried out;
+5.3.5.
+Ensure that for each type of light source, at least the tests prescribed in Annex 7 to this Regulation are carried out;

-4.3.6.
+5.3.6.
 Ensure that any collecting of samples giving evidence of non-conformity with the type of test considered shall give rise to another sampling and another test.
 All the necessary steps shall be taken to re-establish the conformity of the corresponding production.

-Keep record of the information and listings, including the modifications and modification dates, published on its websites as described in paragraph 4.2.2.1.
+5.3.7.
+Keep record of the information and listings, including the modifications and modification dates, published on its websites as described in paragraph 4.2.2.1.; this is the responsibility of the approval holder.

-4.4.
+5.4.
 The Type Approval Authority which has granted type-approval may at any time verify the conformity control methods applicable to each production unit.